 What are the Differences between a Roth IRA and a 401k?

 For retirement, you should take advantage of a 401k and a Roth IRA.
-In a perfect world, you should be able to contribute to a Roth IRA and 401k plan so you can have a secure retirement plan with financial freedom.
+You should understand the differences before you contribute to a Roth IRA and 401k plan.

 Contribution Limits

 A 401k retirement plan has much larger contribution limits than a Roth IRA.
 These annual contribution limits change every year and vary based on marital status, earned income, and other factors.
-For a Roth IRA, your ability to contribute is determined based on your income.
+For a Roth IRA, your ability to contribute depends on your income.

 Eligibility

 Eligibility differs for these two types of retirement plans.
 Anyone who has earned income can contribute to a Roth IRA.
 Unearned income from rental properties, securities or Social Security retirement benefits don’t count.
-On the other hand, a 401k is limited to employees, because it is an employer-sponsored retirement savings plan.
+On the other hand, a 401k is only for employees, because it is an employer-sponsored retirement savings plan.

 If you can’t directly have a Roth IRA because of income limits, you can contribute to an IRA and 401k.
 Then, conduct a backdoor Roth conversion to enjoy the tax-free growth.